 FedEx cuts 2020 profit forecast after quarterly profit drop

+The company said the latest reduction followed missed revenue targets in all transportation segments and higher costs from residential delivery services.

+In response, the company is further curtailing its Express air network operations, restricting hiring and exploring other ways to reduce costs.

-(Reporting by Lisa Baertlein in Culver City, California; Editing by Richard Chang)
+(Reporting by Lisa Baertlein in Culver City, California; Editing by Bill Berkrot and Leslie Adler)

 ((lisa.baertlein@thomsonreuters.com; +1 310-491-7241; Reuters Messaging: lisa.baertlein.thomsonreuters.com@reuters.net))